philip928lin/HydroCNHS/README.md

-# CNHS_UASA
+# HydroCNHS
-The uncertainty and sensitivity analysis of Coupled Natural Human Systems
+A Python Package of Hydrological Model for Coupled Natural Human Systems